What You Should Consider When Hiring an Appeals Lawyer

 For an appellate court to find that a trial judge was wrong on the appealed issue means the judge either misapplied the law or failed to have adequate evidence to support the lower court's decision.

-5 Things To Consider When You Hire A Lawyer For The Appeals Process
+5 Things to Consider When You Hire a Lawyer for the Appeals Process

 When you need an appeals lawyer, quality is key.
 Most appeals decisions are final and binding on the lower courts, so there is little room for error.
 Federal appeals courts handle over 50,000 cases per year.
-No more than ten percent of these cases are appealed to the U.S. Supreme Court, and of those, the Court hears less than 100 cases per year.
+No more than 10 percent of these cases are appealed to the U.S. Supreme Court, and of those, the Court hears less than 100 cases per year.

 1.)
-Your Appeal Attorney's Experience
+Your Attorney's Experience with Appeals

 2.)
 Success In Appeal Cases

 3.)
-Your Grounds For Appeal
+Your Grounds for Appeal

 4.)
-Appeal Deadlines
+Appellate Court Deadlines

 There are several deadlines associated with the appeals process.
 In Illinois courts, you must file your Notice of Appeal within 30 days of a final order by the circuit court.
 However, some cases may have an even shorter deadline.
 Due to these strict deadlines, it is crucial to hire an appeals attorney as soon as possible.